-- Non-Verbal abuse e.g. hand signs or text messages - Emotional abuse e.g. threatening or intimidating someone - Social e.g. ignoring, excluding, ostracising, alienating, or isolating someone - Psychological e.g. undermining, criticising or spreading rumours, hiding or damaging possessions - Prejudice-Related bullying is connected with prejudices around belonging, identity and equality in wider society in particular prejudices to do with Race, Gender, Sexual Identity, Disability and Home Life (e.g. parental occupation, poverty and social class) - Cyber or virtual bullying through social networking, or using mobile phones e.g. malicious SMS and email messages, inappropriate use of camera phones, malicious comments on social media

-4.3: Conflict or fights between equals and single incidents are not defined as bullying.
-Bullying behaviour is not:

-- pupils/students people not getting along well - a situation of mutual conflict - single episodes of nastiness or random acts of aggression or intimidation
+- Non-Verbal abuse e.g. hand signs or text messages. - Emotional abuse e.g. threatening or intimidating someone. - Social e.g. ignoring, excluding, ostracising, alienating, or isolating someone. - Psychological e.g. undermining, criticising or spreading rumours, hiding or damaging possessions. - Prejudice-Related bullying is connected with prejudices around belonging, identity and equality in wider society in particular prejudices to do with Race, Gender, Sexual Identity, Disability and Home Life (e.g. parental occupation, poverty and social class). - Cyber or virtual bullying through social networking, or using mobile phones e.g. malicious SMS and email messages, inappropriate use of camera phones, malicious comments on social media. - 4.3 Conflict or fights between equals and single incidents are not defined as bullying.
+Bullying behaviour is not: - pupils/students people not getting along well (friendship friction); - a situation of mutual conflict; - single episodes of unkindness or random acts of aggression or intimidation.

-5: Responsibility of staff:
+5. Responsibility of staff:

-- Foster our pupils'/students' self- esteem, self-respect and respect for others - Lead by example by demonstrating high standards of personal and social behaviour we expect of our pupils/students - Discuss bullying with all classes and in all aspects of the curriculum so that all pupils/students are aware of the effects of bullying - Be alert to bullying and follow TDA procedures and polices when reporting bullying to Tutors, Deputy Heads of House and Heads of House
+- Foster our pupils'/students' self- esteem, self-respect and respect for others. - Lead by example by demonstrating the TDA values (6 C's) and the high standards of behaviour we expect of our students. - Discuss bullying with all classes and in all aspects of the curriculum so that all students are aware of the effects of bullying. - Be alert to bullying and follow TDA procedures and polices when reporting bullying to Tutors and year teams.

-6: Responsibility of pupils/students:
+6. Responsibility of pupils/students:

-- Refrain from becoming involved in any kind of bullying - Report to any member of TDA staff if they have witnessed or suspect instances of bullying
+- Refrain from becoming involved in any kind of bullying. - Report to any member of TDA staff if they have witnessed or suspect instances of bullying.

-7: Responsibility of parents/carers:
+7. Responsibility of parents/carers:

-- Advise pupils/students to report any bullying - Advise pupils/students not to respond to bullying in an inappropriate or aggressive manner
+- Advise pupils/students to report any bullying. - Advise pupils/students not to respond to bullying in an inappropriate or aggressive manner.

-8: Preventative measures:
+8. Preventative measures:

-- All pupil/student concerns relating to unacceptable behaviours from others are listened - Systems are in place for students to report bullying.
-They are aware of and feel that they can report bullying which may have occurred outside school including cyberbullying - All allegations of bullying are investigated and, if confirmed, are acted upon with clear procedures and sanctions specified and applied consistently - Disciplinary measures for pupils/students who bully are consistently and reasonably applied, taking into account the specific needs of the pupils/students.
-The consequences of the bullying always reflect the seriousness of the incident

-- Support for pupils/students who are being bullied and those who are identified as taking part in bullying is also offered via our pastoral system - Work with the wider community such as the police and children's services takes place where bullying is particularly serious or persistent or where a criminal offence may have been committed - Effective staff training takes place to ensure the bullying agenda is prominent.
-Staff are alert to the signs of bullying and feel equipped to deal with different forms of bullying - Staff, through internal training will understand the principles and the purpose of the Academy's policy, the legal responsibilities regarding bullying and where to seek support - Dedicated curriculum and tutorial time are used to promote awareness and understanding of the need to combat bullying - An Anti-bullying Focus Group is being developed to include staff members, students and parents.
+- All student concerns relating to unacceptable behaviours from others are listened to and acted upon in an appropriate and proportionate manner. - Systems are in place for students to report bullying including dedicated year teams and tutor time at the start and end of the day.
+They are aware of and feel that they can report bullying which may have occurred outside school including cyber-bullying. - All allegations of bullying are investigated and, if confirmed, are acted upon with clear procedures and sanctions specified and applied consistently. - Disciplinary measures for students who bully are consistently and reasonably applied, taking into account the specific needs of the pupils/students.
+The consequences of the bullying always reflect the seriousness of the incident. - Support for students who are being bullied and those who are identified as taking part in bullying is also offered via our pastoral system. - Work with the wider community such as the police and children's services takes place where bullying is particularly serious or persistent or where a criminal offence may have been committed. - Effective staff training takes place to ensure the bullying agenda is prominent.
+Staff are alert to the signs of bullying and feel equipped to deal with different forms of bullying. - Staff, through internal training will understand the principles and the purpose of the Academy's policy, the legal responsibilities regarding bullying and where to seek support. - Dedicated curriculum and tutorial time are used to promote awareness and understanding of the need to combat bullying. - Build on the work completed to achieve the BIG (Bullying Intervention Group) Award, presented to TDA in July 2020 for excellence in bullying intervention. - Continue to recruit, train and utilise Anti-Bullying Student Ambassadors to support their peers and promote TDA's stance on bullying.